satanicang3l/osepnotes/docs/clientexecution/ctopsreferences.md

  * The last line is to invoke the method MessageBox and passing the arguments to it

 # Example 2:
-Another example is on 'GetUserName':
+Another example is on `GetUserName`:

 ```powershell
 $random321 = @"